JulienBernard3383279/pico-rectangle/README.md

-# Frame1/B0XX layout style open-source digital controller software for the Raspberry Pi Pico (v0.3)
+# Frame1/B0XX layout style open-source digital controller software for the Raspberry Pi Pico (v0.5)

-This is a modular and easily extensible digital controller software for the Raspberry Pi Pico, that can identify as various controllers and communicate over the Joybus (Gamecube/Wii) and USB protocols, with several digital to controller representation conversion modes built-in: Melee, Ultimate, generic controller and generic keyboard.
+This is a modular, runtime-remappable and easily extensible digital controller software for the Raspberry Pi Pico, that can identify as various controllers and communicate over the Joybus (Gamecube/Wii) and USB protocols, with several digital to controller representation conversion modes built-in: Melee, Ultimate, generic controller and generic keyboard.

 #### Supported controller representations:
 - Gamecube controller (Joybus)